Improve CKD Chronic Kidney Disease With Nephrologist Sean Hashmi & Renal Dietitian Michele Crosmer With Plant Based Nutrition

 All meat & poultry contain iron.
 3 oz is a portion on a renal diet.
 Red meat, lamb, venison, Poultry – chicken

-Organ meats – grind it up wiht some other meat so you don’t notice it as much.
+Organ meats – grind it up with some other meat so you don’t notice it as much.
 Liver – beef tongue, heart, kidney

 Seafood: oysters, clams and shrimp most iron.
 Salmon ok.
 Seafood not best source of iron.